 At David York Agency, we consider every one of our clients family.
 We understand how life-changing and scary an Alzheimer’s Disease diagnosis can be, not just for the person diagnosed, but for everyone in their life.
 We hope to provide families with the support and care they need during this particularly difficult time.

-For more information about David York Agency’s qualified, compassionate caregivers, contact us at 718.376.7755.
-A free consultation can help you decide what services might be best to provide you and your loved one with the assistance they need.
+For more information about David York Agency’s qualified, compassionate caregivers, contact us at 877.216.7676.
+A free phone consultation can help you decide what services might be best.
+We would be happy to provide you and your loved one with the assistance they need.
 If you’d like to hear more from us, please like us on Facebook or follow us on Twitter, Google+ or LinkedIn.